Just Simple Americans Who Worked Hard And Are Now Enjoying Life To The Fullest

 Pinky also left us in 2008 after years of fighting sicknesses

-At one time we had six babies but they, like us, grow older every day.
+At one time we had six babies but they, like us, they grew older every day.

 We recently lost three of the babies to old age.
-These little guys are senior citizens just like us!
-Their
+These little guys were senior citizens just like us!
+Our last baby, Little Flower, was nineteen when she passed in our arms!
+It was heartbreaking.

 Valentine The Mommy Dog